oasis-tcs/csaf/extension/README.md

 An extension change controller MAY request to put its extension at any point on list 3 or 4.
 An extension change controller MAY submit its extension for registration.
-For lists 1 and 2, the process is described in [Review and Approval)[#Review-and-Approval).
+For lists 1 and 2, the process is described in [Review and Approval](#review-and-approval).
 The TC MAY maintain mirrors of extensions.

 ## Extension Registry